r3vhunter/Threat-Hunting-Blog/_posts/Cerber_Ransomware/2024-04-18-Cerber-Ransomware-Report.md

 # Payload 3 (ce51278578b1a24c0fc5f8a739265e88f6f8b32632cf31bf7c142571eb22e243)

 The encrpytor encrypts files ont he filesystem.
-The payload is UPX packed, Upon execution, the apyload
+The payload is UPX packed, Upon execution, the payload delets itself off disk ans stores itself within the system memory so no artifacts are left.
+Then the encrpytor spawns a new thread to do actual encrpytion and writes a ransom note in the current directory its in, /<directory>/read-me3.txt.
+All files within the current directory will be encrpyted and once the whole directory is encryptedm moves to the next directory and appends a "LOCK3D" extension.

+Linux Variant Cerber Ranosmware note

+# Recommendations